 After 1 hours taking some photos, it turns to be more photogenic when we walked back to the park.

-Located by the river bank, The London eye is an expensive attraction but the views are amazing.
+Located by the river bank, The London eye is one of the best instagrammable places in London.
 One full rotation on the ferris wheel takes about 30 minutes, allowing ample time to spot all of London’s impressive landmarks and better acquaint yourself with the city.

 We reached the market with a friend living in London.
 The first thing we experience is the appetizing smell coming from BBQ restaurant.
 Whether you come here to grab a piece of tasty bread or killing time with your friend, there are spaces for everything.